 Endeavor Mine has commenced Phase 1 of a program exploring scientifically feasible options for a final land form solutions for the Central Tailings Discharge Tailings Storage Facility (CTD TSF) and the Sector 5 TSF.
-This involves in-house trials for biological analysis and bio-weathering techniques at the Centre for Sustainable Mining at the University of Queensland.
-Samples of tailings materials have already been received by UQ and analysis has commenced.
+This involves in-lab trials for biological analysis and bio-weathering techniques at the Centre for Sustainable Mining at the University of Queensland.